pierce2r/ip-mapper/README.md

 # ip-mapper
 # python 2.x
 # version 1.0
 # For Educational purposes only.
-Won't be responsible for any harm by user

 In code: